fnavarr/mcqgen/README.md

-CREATE AND PYTHON VIRTUAL ENVIRONMENT AND PROJECT STRUCTURE
+CREATE THE PYTHON VIRTUAL ENVIRONMENT AND PROJECT STRUCTURE

 1. First step is to create the folder project using Power Shell or Git Bash command windows:  mkdir folder
 2. Go to the created folder:  cd folder